net-lisias-kspu/ContractConfigurator/Parameters.md

 #### ReachSpecificOrbit
 **_COMING SOON!_**
-The ReachSpecificOrbit is used with the [[OrbitGenerator|Behaviours#orbitgenerator]] behaviour to indicate that a generated orbit must be reached by a vessel.
+The ReachSpecificOrbit parameter is used with the [[OrbitGenerator|Behaviours#orbitgenerator]] behaviour to indicate that a generated orbit must be reached by a vessel.

     PARAMETER
     {